Light changed the way I live my life.

 - Am I chronically busy, even though I don’t have to be?

 - Are there parts of my life that my wife or leadership team doesn’t know about?

-- Do I feel disconnected from Jesus, even though everything I’m doing is for Him?
+- Even though everything I’m doing is for Jesus, Do I feel disconnected from Him?